 The best way to confirm your palette is by experimenting.

-• Clothing: Hold different colored fabrics near your face in natural light.
-Notice which colors make your skin glow and which ones highlight imperfections.
+- Clothing: Hold different colored fabrics near your face in natural light.
+Notice which colors enhance the appearance of your complexion and which ones feel less harmonious.

-• Makeup: Test lipstick shades in warm versus cool tones.
-See which shades brighten your look instantly.
+- Makeup: Test lipstick shades in warm versus cool tones.
+See which shades complement your features naturally.

 Step 5: Build a Wardrobe Around Your Palette

-Once you know your palette, you can use it to guide your fashion choices.
+Once you know your seasonal harmony, you can use it to guide your fashion choices.
+When you find your personal color palette and apply it to your closet, shopping becomes a streamlined process where every piece automatically coordinates.

 Step 6: Apply It to Makeup Choices